juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 ![](/blog/assets/imgs/sleep-cycle.png)

-In general I feel lucky because I rarely have issues with either falling asleep nor issues with sleeplessness or being awake at night. (btw, the awake times Fitbit shows in the previous graph are probably either miscalculations or I don’t really notice them consciously)
+In general, I feel lucky because I rarely have issues with either falling asleep or issues with sleeplessness or being awake at night. _(btw, the awake times Fitbit shows in the previous graph are probably either miscalculations or I don’t really notice them consciously)_

 Obviously, these metrics only help if you’re actually taking action based on them.
 I see a lot of people use health trackers, but then they don’t do anything about it.
 Sure, that’s the hard part.
 The trackers just emphasize where we’re lacking.
 The actual work still needs to be done :smiley:.